ricmmartins/fasthack-linux/challenges/lab-working-files.md

 5. Rename `azure-linux.svg` to `azure-linux.pdf`
 6. Display the type of file of `azure-linux.pdf` and `azure-ops-guide.pdf`
 7. Create a directory `~/lab` and enter it.
-8. Create the files `today.txt` and `yesterday.txt` in lab.
+8. Create the files `today.log` and `yesterday.log` in lab.
 9. Check the creation date and time
-10. Change the date on `yesterday.txt` to match yesterday's date
+10. Change the date on `yesterday.log` to match yesterday's date
 11. Check the creation date and time again
 12. Create a directory `~/mybackup` and copy all files from `~/lab` into it
 13. Use one command to remove the directory `~/mybackup` and all files into it